Table of Contents

 Drawing from the discussion on the previous page regards reflexivity, and given the socially constructed nature of my research, is based on people’s subjectivities (following an interpretivist paradigm), my work cannot be judged according to a positivist perspective of validity.

-Instead, I propose an alternative set of judgement criteria.
+Instead, I propose an alternative set of judgment criteria.
 In particular, the criteria by which I seek this research to be judged are:

 - and verisimilitude